StevensND/ghidra-port-mods-guide/Switch Guides/GDB/Using GDB on Switch (Real Hardware)/Written Guide/readme.md

 After this, restart your Switch and wait until everyhing loads once again.
 After that, go to your PC and open GDB.

+You have **ALL THE GDB COMMANDS** that we are going to need in [THIS LINK](https://github.com/StevensND/ghidra-port-mods-guide/tree/switch-gdb/Switch%20Guides/GDB/Using%20GDB%20on%20Switch%20(Real%20Hardware)/GDB%20Commands)

 Once GDB is open, you will need to type the following command line:

 `set logging enabled on` and press Enter